Skip to content

 Transparency, Authenticity, & Compliance

 In addition to the challenges that arise in the negotiation stage, there is much discussion around transparency, authenticity, and compliance with influencer marketing.
 Influencers are often hesitant to disclose relationships with brands for fear of criticism or feelings of resentment from their followers.
 After all, there is a delicate balancing act that influencers must undertake when trying to bring in maximum revenue while avoiding the over-saturation that kills engagement.
 Prudent influencers are aware that an audience can start to feel “used” if there is too much blatantly promoted content.
 Simultaneously, there are guidelines from the FTC that need to be followed concerning the disclosure of paid promotional material.
-Therefore, we advise influencers who we work with continue to be cognizant of the potential pitfalls of taking on too many partnerships.
+Therefore, we advise influencers who we work with to continue to be cognizant of the potential pitfalls of taking on too many partnerships.

 With that being said, promotional content in moderation that includes proper disclosure can be quite advantageous for both the influencer in terms of increased “brand authenticity and, in turn, partners as well.
 In a study conducted by Traackr, the use of hashtags like #ad has increased by more than 50% over the past year, and engagement with these posts has almost quadrupled, showing that transparency is rewarded.
 On the other hand, when disclosures are executed poorly, such as when the #ad tagline is hidden among different hashtags, a post will see 50% to 80% less engagement when compared to the same influencers’ non-paid posts.